 A long time ago?

-It is almost two hundred years since the Regents Canal was constructed, which probably seems in the dim and distant past.
-But consider this.
-In the 1980s a Bethnal Green neighbour of mine, who was then in her 90s, told me a number of stories about her childhood and adolescence.
-Of soldiers returning from the war (the Boer War), of nearly being sacked for taking time off for watching an exciting event (the Siege of Sydney Street) and of going off to London on the number 8 bus (horse drawn and open topped).
-She was born in 1894.
-When she was a girl there would have been people in the East End who could have remembered, as clearly, the opening of the Regents Canal in their own childhood.
+It is now two hundred years since the construction of the Regents Canal was completed and this probably seems in the dim and distant past.
+But in the 1980s a Bethnal Green neighbour of mine, who was born in 1894, told me a number of stories about her childhood and adolescence.
+Of soldiers returning from the war (the Boer War), of nearly being sacked from her job for taking time off to watch an exciting event (the Siege of Sydney Street) and of going off to central London on a horse drawn, open topped, number 8 bus.
+Perhaps some nonagenarians of 1900 may have remembered seeing the arrival of the grand procession at Limehouse on August 1st 1820 just as clearly as my neighbour remembered events in her childhood.
 So it is not so long ago really is it?

 Currently, the consequences of the pandemic make it impossible to give clarity about the opening of the hospitality venues and other attractions mentioned.

 The illustration above dates from the 1820s and shows Limehouse Dock and the entrance to the Regents Canal.
 It is based on one originally created by Thomas Shepherd, who saw views of the new canal as being very marketable.
 Shepherd’s prints were copied (and modified) by other artists.
 This one, by J.Cleghorn, is in the Science Museum collection.